 5 Beauty DIYs You Can Make With Thanksgiving Leftovers (!!)

-Food and DIY beauty go hand in hand — if you didn’t know, a ton of foods have crazy-good benefits for your skin + hair besides being totally delicious to eat.
+Food and DIY beauty go hand in hand — if you didn't know, a ton of foods have crazy-good benefits for your skin + hair besides being totally delicious to eat.
 So you can imagine how the brainstorm went down when we were chatting about how ingredients from our favorite meal of the season — Thanksgiving, of course — can be used after dinner is served, specifically in the beauty realm.
 Before you insert WTF here, think about it, you guys: How often do you have extra ingredients while you are cooking?
-If you are like me, it’s always!
-And, as we found after doing a little research, it turns out there are a ton of active ingredients in a lot of your favorite Thanksgiving foods.
+If you are like me, it's always!
+And, as we found after doing a little research, it turns out there are a ton of active ingredients in a lot of your favorite Thanksgiving foods, making them perfect for creating some DIY beauty products.
 The more you know, right?

 DIY your whole beauty routine with the same ingredients from Thanksgiving dinner!